 You can do most of your normal activities within a few weeks.
 You may go home with a urine catheter.
 Your urine may be bloody at first, but this will go away.
 You may have bladder pain or spasms for the first 1 to 2 weeks.

 Drink plenty of water to help flush fluids through your bladder (8 to 10 glasses a day).
 Avoid coffee, soft drinks, and alcohol.
 They can irritate your bladder and urethra, the tube that brings urine from your bladder out of your body.

 Eat a normal, healthy diet with plenty of fiber.
 You may get constipation from pain medications and being less active.
 You can use a stool softener or fiber supplement to help prevent this problem.

-Take your medicines the way your doctor told you.
+Take your medicines as you have been told.
 You may need to take antibiotics to help prevent infection.
-Check with your doctor before taking aspirin or other over-the-counter pain relievers, such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), and other drugs like these.
+Check with your provider before taking aspirin or other over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).

-You will need to make sure your catheter is working properly.
+You will need to make sure your catheter is working properly .
 You will also need to know how to clean the tube and the area where it attaches to your body.
 This can prevent infection or skin irritation.
-See also: Catheter care - indwelling

 After your catheter is removed:

 - You may have some urine leakage (incontinence).
 This should get better over time.
 You should have close-to-normal bladder control within 3 to 6 months.